alaindet/sass-pal/README.md

 These are the conventions used.
 Refer to the **Examples** section for implementation and to the [Documentation](https://alaindet.github.io/sass-pal/) for further details

-- **store** - It's a Sass map with a peculiar name, storing all important values for Sass Pal, like spacing and sizing units, relative units (aka percentages), color palettes, etc. You can override default values or add your own and refer to them later (see examples)
+- **Store** - It's a Sass map with a peculiar name to avoid collisions (`$_PAL_STORE`), storing all important values for Sass Pal, like spacing and sizing units, relative units (aka percentages), color palettes, etc. You can override default values or add your own and refer to them later (see examples)
-- **builder** - It's a Sass mixin that builds CSS output related to the builder's name (ex.: `position`, `flex`, `space`).
-You can call builders as key-value pairs of a *request map* passed to the `pal()` global mixin, or you can use them via specific builder mixins like `pal-position()`, `pal-flex()` etc.
+- **Builder** - It's a Sass mixin that builds CSS output related to the builder's name (ex.: `position`, `flex`, `space`).
+You can call builders as key-value pairs of a *request map* passed to the `pal` global mixin, or you can use them via specific builder mixins like `pal-position`, `pal-flex` etc.
-- **request map** - It's a Sass map with keys being *builder* names and values being whatever the builder accepts as a value.
-You can pass simple or device-scoped request maps to `pal()`
+- **Request map** - It's a Sass map with keys being *builder* names and values being whatever the builder accepts as a value.
+You can pass simple or device-scoped request maps to `pal`
-- **device-scoped request maps** - It's a Sass map with keys being *device queries* and values being request maps.
+- **Device-scoped request maps** - It's a Sass map with keys being *device queries* and values being request maps.
 It's used to define different declarations for different resolution ranges (internally, via @media queries) for the same selector
-- **device** - A *device* for Sass Pal is just a resolution range as a Sass list with a name, ex.: `tablet` is (768px, 1024px) by default
+- **Device** - A *device* for Sass Pal is just a resolution range as a Sass list with a name, ex.: `tablet` is (768px, 1024px) by default
-- **device query** - It's a string that represents a media query, its *operator* and optionally a pseudo-class.
-It follows this convention `{DEVICE_NAME}{MEDIA_QUERY_OPERATOR}{PSEUDO_CLASS}`.
+- **Device query** - It's a string that represents a media query, its *operator* and optionally a pseudo-class.
+It follows the convention `{DEVICE_NAME}{MEDIA_QUERY_OPERATOR}{PSEUDO_CLASS}`.
 Media query operators are
   - *up* (symbol `+`) means "from the lower end of the device's resolution going upward"
   - *down* (symbol `-`) means "from the upper end of the device's resolution going downward"
   - *in* (no symbol, it's the default) means "only between lower and upper resolutions of device"

 Some examples of valid device queries
-  - `tablet+` means "from the low end tablet resolution (768px by default) upward"
+  - `tablet+` means "from the lower end tablet resolution (768px by default) upward"
-  - `desktop-:hover` means "from the high end desktop resolution downward and only for :hover state"
+  - `desktop-:hover` means "from the upper end desktop resolution downward and only for :hover state"
   - `mobile` means "only between resolution boundaries of mobiles"
   - `table:focus` means "only between resolution boundaries of tablets and only for :focus state"

 ## Store

-These are all the default Sass Pal values.
-You can add and/or overwrite anything (see below)
+This holds all the Sass Pal values.
+Some default values are already set and listed below.
+You can override existing keys or add new ones, except for the `pal` which holds some core values.
+Some keys have **reducers** bound to them, which are functions running every time those keys are set in order to perform some predictable actions (like multiply all incoming values by a fixed factor or adding the same length unit).

 ### Colors

+Has a reducer? **NO**

 ```
 'colors': (